fakephysicist/fakephysicist.github.io/ssh-basics/index.md

 ## Create an SSH key pair

+The following steps are adapted from the [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+The procedure has been tested on macOS Sequoia.

 ### Check for existing SSH keys

 First check for existing SSH keys on your computer by running: